-www.srvusd.k12. ca.us Students at Creekside Elementary are guided by specific rules and classroom expectations that promote respect, cooperation, courtesy and acceptance of others.
+Students at Creekside Elementary are guided by specific rules and classroom expectations that promote respect, cooperation, courtesy and acceptance of others.
 The goal of Creekside Elementary discipline policy provides for a systematic approach to discipline, which enables teachers to set firm, fair, and consistent limits while remaining aware of individual needs for warmth, understanding and the development of a positive self-concept.
 Students are expected to make responsible decisions and to behave in a manner consistent with all school rules.
 Students will be held accountable for their own behavior and will conduct themselves in a manner conducive to their own learning, as well as, that of others.
 Maintaining a positive school climate requires the communication of clear behavioral expectations that are consistently enforced.
 Cooperation between home and school represents a strong face in ensuring that each student benefits from a safe, orderly learning environment.
 Parents and students are informed of school rules and discipline policies through the Parent/Student Handbook/, newsletter, and our Tuesday Folders which are sent home at the beginning of the school year or on a weekly basis.

 The Suspensions and Expulsions table illustrates total cases for the last three years, as well as a percentage of enrollment.
 Suspensions are expressed in terms of total infractions, not number of students suspended, as some students may have been suspended on multiple occasions.
 Expulsions occur only when required by law or when all other alternatives are exhausted.
-Students are encouraged to participate in the school's additional academic and extracurricular activities, which are an integral part of the educational program.
-These schoolwide and classroom incentives promote positive attitudes, encourage achievement, and aid in the prevention of behavioral problems.
-Extracurricular activities, clubs, and programs include: Drama Club, After School Enrichment Programs, Intervention Programs, Band, Technology Club, Book Club, and many others at our school.
-School recognizes and celebrates the achievements and successes of students and staff on a regular basis.
-Students are recognized for their achievements during awards assemblies, by the administration of the school and by their classroom teacher.

 Suspensions & Expulsions

 School District

-07-08 08-09 09-10 07-08 08-09 09-10
+08-09 08-09 09-10 10-11 09-10 10-11

-Suspensions 0 0 14 0 966 1086
+Suspensions 0 14 3 966 1086 940

-Suspension Rate 0.0% 0.0% 3.1% 0.0% 3.6% 3.9%
+Suspension Rate 0.0% 3.1% 0.6% 3.6% 3.9% 3.2%

-Expulsions 0 0 0 0 17 8
+Expulsions 0 0 0 17 8 14

-Expulsion Rate 0.0% 0.0% 0.0% 0.0% 0.1% 0.0%
+Expulsion Rate 0.0% 0.0% 0.0% 0.1% 0.0% 0.0%